uwidea/UW-IDEA_AnalogTestCases/AMS_KGD/TempSensor/README.md

 3) a highly digital circuit architecture, which can be easily implemented using a standard digital design flow and migrated to different processes.
 The temperature sensor was desigend in a 65-nm CMOS technology.

+The Hspice Netlist and CDL netlist are included in the Netlist filefold.
 The testbench to test the output digits versus temperature is included in the fold Testbench.